-- Undertake a critical analysis of the project's logframe indicators and targets, assess how "SMART" the midterm and end-of-project targets are (Specific, Measurable, Attainable, Relevant, Time-bound), and suggest specific amendments/revisions to the targets and indicators as necessary. - Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? - Are the project indicators and targets realistic and achievable, with and without COVID-19 triggered implications? - Examine if progress so far has led to, or could in the future catalyse beneficial development effects (i.e. income generation, gender equality and women's empowerment, improved governance etc...) that should be included in the project results framework and monitored on an annual basis.
+Undertake a critical analysis of the project's logframe indicators and targets, assess how "SMART" the midterm and end-of-project targets are (Specific, Measurable, Attainable, Relevant, Time-bound), and suggest specific amendments/revisions to the targets and indicators as necessary.

-- Ensure broader development and gender aspects of the project are being monitored effectively.
-Develop and recommend SMART 'development' indicators, including sex-disaggregated indicators and indicators that capture development benefits. - Undertake a critical analysis of the project beneficiaries to assess whether the indicators capture the changes brought by the pandemic implications and to recommend any adjustments to the timeline, budget, or nature of interventions in the results framework.
+- Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? - Examine if progress so far has led to, or could in the future catalyse beneficial development effects (i.e. income generation, gender equality and women's empowerment, improved governance etc...) that should be included in the project results framework and monitored on an annual basis. - Ensure broader development and gender aspects of the project are being monitored effectively.
+Develop and recommend SMART 'development' indicators, including sex-disaggregated indicators and indicators that capture development benefits.